variantstudios/wisdomwaysacupuncture.com/_posts/2016-09-20-why-natural-fertility.md

 But I quickly discovered, after working more and more with infertility in my clinic, that to work with ART patients meant dividing my work and brain between two — often conflicting — goals and realities.

 My number one goal with every patient who walks through my door, is to restore normal and healthy balance and wellness to their system.
-That's my passion, that’s why I love this medicine, and it’s what makes me excited to go to work every day.
+That’s my passion, that’s why I love this medicine, and it’s what makes me excited to go to work every day.

 When treating IVF patients, the goal is different: do everything possible to support the IVF treatment, often using protocol-based (i.e. not individualized) treatments based on modern studies; and increase the women’s wellness in the process as much as possible.